Maike Kohl-Richter: Professional life

 From 1994 to 1998, Richter worked as a junior speechwriter at the German Chancellery when Helmut Kohl was in power.
 She left after he lost the election and briefly worked as an adviser to Friedrich Merz, member of the Bundestag for the CDU.
 Thereafter she was a business journalist for Wirtschaftswoche for one year.

 She joined the Federal Ministry for Economic Affairs and Energy in Bonn as economy ministry aide heading the department for regional economic policy, urban development and regional planning.

 In 2004, she vacationed at a beach resort in Sri Lanka, and survived the massive 2004 tsunami.

 She left her job only in 2008 after she had married Helmut Kohl.

 Marriage to Helmut Kohl

 Per Richter, Helmut Kohl had started introducing her as his "new life-partner" in 2005.
 They married on 8 May 2008, seven years after the suicide of Kohl's widely respected first wife Hannelore Kohl.
 At the time Richter was 44 years old and Helmut Kohl, then aged 78, was hospitalized in "critical condition" with serious head trauma, and was barely able to speak.
-For the duration of their marriage, Helmut Kohl was impaired by brain damage, had difficulty speaking and was wheelchair-bound.
+For the duration of their marriage, Helmut Kohl was impaired by brain damage, had difficulty speaking and was unable to walk.